feindr54/Project-5/README.md

 ### SettingsGUI:

 The SettingsGUI class creates a SettingsGUI object which opens the Settings page when it is called.
 The Settings page gives the user the option to change their identifier, change their password, or log out.
 The client sends a different request to the server based on what the user wants to do.
-There is a settings button that takes the user to the Settings page on other page except the login page.
+There is a settings button that takes the user to the Settings page on every other page except the Login page.